The Cheetah’s Wild Life

 Unlike other large cats and pack predators, cheetahs do not do well in wildlife reserves.
-These areas normally contain high densities of other larger predators like the lion, leopard, and hyena, all of which compete with cheetahs for prey and will kill cheetahs given the opportunity.
+These areas normally contain high densities of other larger predators like the lion, leopard, and hyena.
+Predators such as these, compete with cheetahs for prey and will even kill cheetahs given the opportunity.
 In such areas, the cheetah cub mortality can be as high as 90%.
 Therefore, roughly 90% of cheetahs in Africa live outside of protected lands on private farmlands and thus often come into conflict with people.

 When a predator threatens a farmer’s livestock, they also threaten the farmer’s livelihood.
 Farmers act quickly to protect their resources, often trapping or shooting the cheetah.
 Because cheetahs hunt more during the day, they are seen more often than the nocturnal predators which contributes to a higher rate of persecution on the cheetah.

 Cheetahs require vast expanses of land with suitable prey, water, and cover sources to survive.
-As wild lands are destroyed and fragmented by the human expansion occurring all over the world, the cheetah’s available habitat is also destroyed, fragmented, and degraded thus reducing the land’s carrying capacity (number of animals an area can support) of cheetahs and their prey.
+As wild lands are destroyed and fragmented by the human expansion occurring all over the world, the cheetah’s available habitat is also destroyed.
+Available habitat is fragmented, and degraded reducing the number of animals an area can support.
 Numerous landscapes across Africa that could once support thousands of cheetahs now struggle to support just a handful.

 Illegal Wildlife Trade

 In many parts of the world there are strong cultural associations to keeping cheetahs as companions.
 There is a long history of the practice and it is commonly seen in ancient art.